 If you are homeless, or likely to lose your home, and cannot find the bond that landlords usually need, you may be entitled to help under the rent deposit scheme.

 The scheme aims to help homeless people find decent, affordable accommodation by offering landlords a range of benefits and support.
 To be eligible you must be aged 16 or over, be unemployed or on a low income, be homeless or threatened with homelessness, have little or no savings, be capable of living independently and have a local connection to Newark and Sherwood.

 We will offer your landlord a guarantee (up to a maximum of £750) against arrears, loss or damage in place of the traditional deposit.
-We can help to set up your claim for housing benefit, if required, and arrange to keep in contact with both the applicant and landlord to minimise problems arising from any disputes which may occur.
+We can help to set up your claim for housing benefit, if required, and arrange to keep in contact with you and your landlord to minimise problems arising from any disputes which may occur.

 You will be expected to:

-You will need to complete the Rent Deposit Application Form (when applying, any money owed to the council is also taken into consideration).
+You will need to complete the Rent Deposit Application Form.
+When applying, we will consider:

 - Any tenancy history of arrears or anti-social behaviour (we will apply for references as evidence)

 - Affordability of rent against your income/current expenditure